Growing food for your ducks

 We use temporary fencing to set up “duck gardens” in our backyard for our ducks.
 Our ducks can reach their heads in just far enough to trim the outer leaves as the plants mature.
 This gives them a fun activity and fresh foraged greens without allowing them to completely destroy the plants – which is what they’d do with unfettered access.

-Top 11 garden plants for chickens and ducks
+Best garden plants for ducks

 *note: growing info below is based on our temperate climate region, Zone 7B

-Light: full sun-part shade
+Season: fall, winter, spring | Light: full sun-part shade

-2. Chicory
+2. Chickweed

 Top 10 Garden Plants For Chickens and Ducks: There is a huge amount of diversity in the size, shape, color, and taste of various chicory varieties.
 We've grown dozens of varieties and our ducks like them all, even when they're going to bolt and turn very bitter.